-In the healthcare industry, many professionals are required to demonstrate leadership skills on a regular basis when collaborating with others to provide effective patient care.
+In the healthcare industry, many professionals must demonstrate leadership skills regularly when collaborating with others to provide effective patient care.

 Students must be able to:

-These skills are important for any student to learn before entering the workforce, especially when they are on a focused CTE track like health science!
+These skills are essential for any student to learn before entering the workforce, especially on a focused CTE track like health science.

-By learning the requirements for various healthcare careers, students will have a better understanding of what’s on the horizon if they plan to pursue a more advanced career.
+By learning the requirements for various healthcare careers, students will better understand what’s on the horizon if they plan to pursue a more advanced position.